unaschneck/intaturalist-push-notifications/README.md

 ```
 Each observation since previous check is sent as an individual observation to the nfty topic that will be received by a phone/desktop as a custom alert

+> [!Note]
-Note: Github Actions do not always run exactly every ten minutes (depends on internal Github Runner), but the observations will be collected from when the last collection of observations were collected
+> Github Actions do not always run exactly every ten minutes (depends on internal Github Runners), but observations will be collected from when the last collection of observations were collected

 ## Development Environment

-To run or test against `intaturalist-push-notifications` github repo/fork, a development environment can be created via conda/miniconda
+For developers, to run or test against `intaturalist-push-notifications` Github fork, a development environment can be created via conda

 First, [install Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html)